nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 #### 1.1.1 Why do you should have the block management module

-All transaction data in the blockchain is stored in the block, so there is a module responsible for the saving and management of the block, so that other modules can obtain the block when verifying the data in the block and processing the business.
+All transaction data in the blockchain is stored in the block, so there is a module responsible for the saving and management of the block, so that other modules can obtain the block when verifying the data in the block and processing the business etc.

-When the blockchain program is started for the first time, it is necessary to synchronize the full block on the network to the local.
+When the blockchain program is started for the first time, it is necessary to synchronize the full blocks from the network to the local.
 This process is generally time consuming, and the transaction cannot be initiated when the synchronization is not completed, so it is suitable for the work to be performed by a separate module.

 In summary, it is necessary to provide a unified block data service for other modules, and it is also better to separate the management of the block from the specific service of the block.
-The modules used in the block do not have to care about the block.
-Get the details.
+The modules who used the block do not have to care about the details of block's acquire.

 #### 1.1.2 Block management module's tasks

-When the system starts, it is judged whether the height of the local block reaches the latest height of most nodes on the network.
-If it is not reached, the block is downloaded from the network to the local area, and the block is verified.
-After the verification is passed, the data is saved to the local database.
+1. When the system starts, it is judged whether the height of the local block reaches the latest height of most nodes on the network.
+If it is not reached, the block is downloaded from the network to the local, and then the block will be verified.
+If the verification is passed, the data is saved to the local database.
 This is called synchronization of blocks.

-After the block synchronization is completed, the system starts normal operation and is discussed in the following two cases.
+2. After the block synchronization is completed, the system starts normal operation.Let's discuss separately below

 - If the self-node performs the packing block, the consensus module broadcasts the block information to the network before the packaged block is handed over to the block management module.
-The block management module verifies that the block is legal, and the verification passes and saves.
-Go to the database and respond to requests from other nodes on the network to get the block.
+The block management module verifies whether the block is legal, if legal then save it to the database, and respond to requests from other nodes on the network to get this block.

 - If other nodes on the network are packing blocks, the local node will receive the forwarding block message sent from the network.
 At this time, the block information is obtained from other nodes, verified and saved.

-In the abnormal case, the block verification fails, and the new block cannot be connected to the last block on the main chain.
+3. In the abnormal case, the block's verification fails, and the new block cannot be connected to the last block on the main chain.
 The block is regarded as a forked block and placed in the forked chain set for maintenance.
-When it is found that one of the bifurcation chains A is longer than the main chain B, the switching is performed, and the bifurcation chain A is the latest main chain, and the original main chain B enters the bifurcation chain assembly maintenance.
+When it is found that one of the forked chains A is longer than the main chain B, the switching is performed, and the bifurcation chain A is the latest main chain, and the original main chain B enters the bifurcation chain assembly maintenance.

-Provide block header and block query services to the outside world
+4. Provide block header and block's query services for other modules or clients.

 #### 1.1.3 The position of block management module in the system